Autoethnography: Evaluation

-Finally, in addition to this anti-criteria stance of some researchers, some scholars have suggested that the criteria used to judge autoethnography should not necessarily be the same as traditional criteria used to judge other qualitative research investigations (Garratt & Hodkinson, 1999).
+Finally, in addition to this anti-criteria stance of some researchers, some scholars have suggested that the criteria used to judge autoethnography should not necessarily be the same as traditional criteria used to judge other qualitative research investigations.
 They argue that autoethnography has been received with a significant degree of academic suspicion because it contravenes certain qualitative research traditions.
-The controversy surrounding autoethnography is in part related to the problematic exclusive use of the self to produce research (Denzin & Lincoln, 1994).
-This use of self as the only data source in autoethnography has been questioned (see, for example, Denzin & Lincoln, 1994; Sparkes, 2000; Beattie, 2022).
+The controversy surrounding autoethnography is in part related to the problematic exclusive use of the self to produce research.
+This use of self as the only data source in autoethnography has been questioned.
 Accordingly, autoethnographies have been criticized for being too self-indulgent and narcissistic.
-Sparkes (2000) suggested that autoethnography is at the boundaries of academic research because such accounts do not sit comfortably with traditional criteria used to judge qualitative inquiries.

-Holt associates this problem with this problem as two crucial issues in "the fourth moment of qualitative research" Denzin and Lincoln (2000) presented; the dual crises of representation and legitimation.
+Holt associates this problem with this problem as two crucial issues in "the fourth moment of qualitative research" Denzin and Lincoln presented; the dual crises of representation and legitimation.
 The crisis of representation refers to the writing practices (i.e., how researchers write and represent the social world).
-Additionally, verification issues relating to methods and representation are (re)considered as problematic (Marcus & Fischer, 1986).
+Additionally, verification issues relating to methods and representation are (re)considered as problematic.
 The crisis of legitimation questions traditional criteria used for evaluating and interpreting qualitative research, involving a rethinking of terms such as validity, reliability, and objectivity.
 Holt says:

 Much like the autoethnographic texts themselves, the boundaries of research and their maintenance are socially constructed (Sparkes, 2000).
 In justifying autoethnography as proper research... ethnographers have acted autobiographically before, but in the past they may not have been aware of doing so, and taken their genre for granted (Coffey, 1999).
 Autoethnographies may leave reviewers in a perilous position.... the reviewers were not sure if the account was proper research (because of the style of representation), and the verification criteria they wished to judge this research by appeared to be inappropriate.
 Whereas the use of autoethnographic methods may be increasing, knowledge of how to evaluate and provide feedback to improve such accounts appears to be lagging.
 As reviewers begin to develop ways in which to judge autoethnography, they must resist the temptation to "seek universal foundational criteria lest one form of dogma simply replaces another" (Sparkes, 2002b, p.
 223).
 However, criteria for evaluating personal writing have barely begun to develop.